Worcester, Massachusetts: History

 In 1675, King Philip's War broke out throughout New England with the Nipmuc Indians coming to the aid of Indian leader King Philip.
 The English settlers completely abandoned the Quinsigamond area and the empty buildings were burned by the Indian forces.
 The town was again abandoned during Queen Anne's War in 1702.

-Finally, in 1713, Worcester was permanently resettled for a third and final time by Jonas Rice.
+In 1713, Worcester was permanently resettled for a third and final time by Jonas Rice.
 Named after the city of Worcester, England, the town was incorporated on June 14, 1722.

 On April 2, 1731, Worcester was chosen as the county seat of the newly founded Worcester County government.
 Between 1755 and 1758, future U.S. president John Adams worked as a schoolteacher and studied law in Worcester.

-Growth and industry
+Worcester also had a role in the start of the American Revolution.
+On September 6, 1774, 4,622 militiamen from 37 towns in Worcester County assembled and marched on Main Street, Worcester; they sought to shut down the Crown's court before it could sit for a new session.
+The event was dubbed the Worcester Revolution, or the Worcester Revolt.
+Having seized the courthouse, the militiamen waited for the 25 appointees from the Crown to arrive, where they were denied entry and later forced to disavow their appointments by King George III.
+Bloodshed and violence was avoided, with no shots fired.
+British authority had been demonstrably overthrown in the American colonies for the first time.

 In the 1770s, Worcester became a center of American revolutionary activity.
+The Worcester Revolt on September 6, 1774, was an early successful attempt to throw off British rule.
 British General Thomas Gage was given information of patriot ammunition stockpiled in Worcester in 1775.
 That same year, Massachusetts Spy publisher Isaiah Thomas moved his radical newspaper out of British occupied Boston to Worcester.
 Thomas would continuously publish his paper throughout the American Revolutionary War.
 On July 14, 1776, Thomas performed the first public reading in Massachusetts of the Declaration of Independence from the porch of the Old South Church, where the 19th-century Worcester City Hall stands today.
 He would later go on to form the American Antiquarian Society in Worcester in 1812.
+During the years leading up to and through the American Revolution, Worcester was an important inland center of Patriot activity and organization.
+In 1755–1758, future U.S. president John Adams worked as a schoolteacher in Worcester while studying law, an experience that helped shape his later views on education and self-government.